appwrite/rfc/021-server-side-rendering/021-server-side-rendering.md

 **Problem #2**

 2.1.
-Should we remove the undocumented workaround?
+Should we remove the undocumented OAuth2 SSR workaround?

 2.2.
 Do we need to add a new endpoint to exchange the temporary token for a session token?
 Can we reuse the existing magic URL exchange endpoint?

-2.3.
-The Create OAuth2 Session endpoints are not included with Server Side SDKs.
-Should we include them?
-If so, server side apps need the Location header to forward to the user.
-How should we make this accessible from the SDK?

 **Problem #3**

 3.1.
-Should the helper method be available in Server Side SDKs?
-How do we seperate requests that are authenticated with a session token, and requests that are authenticated with an API key?
+What should happen if a developer uses `setSession` and `setKey` in the same request?
+Should the SDK throw an error, or should the `setSession` method override the `setKey` method?

 **General**

 4.1.
-Incorporating some of these SSR changes reduces the distinction between the Server Side and Client Side SDKs.
+Some of these changes reduce the distinction between the Server and Client Side SDKs.
 Which SDKs would be recommended for SSR applications?

 ### Future possibilities